BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    A culture is like secondhand smoke: you can't be "in it" without "getting it on you".
+    Culture is like secondhand smoke: you can't be "in it" without "getting it on you".
 </p>

 <p>